-IFRS requires warrants with an exercise price denominated in a currency other the entity's functional currency to be treated as a liability measured at fair value.
-The warrants, all with U.S. dollar exercise prices, are recorded at fair value within accounts payable and accrued liabilities as at May 31, 2013 and total \$10,524 (May 31, 2012 - \$35,053).
-Changes in fair value of the warrants for the year ended May 31, 2013 of \$24,529 (2012 - \$24,490 and 2011 - (\$27,374)) are recorded within finance expense.
+IFRS require warrants with an exercise price denominated in a currency other the entity's functional currency to be treated as a liability measured at fair value.
+The warrants, all with U.S. dollar exercise prices, are recorded at fair value within accounts payable and accrued liabilities as at May 31, 2014 and total \$54,344 (May 31, 2013 - \$10,524).
+Changes in fair value of the warrants for the year ended May 31, 2014 of \$43,820 (2013 - (\$24,459) and 2012 - \$24,490) are recorded within finance expense.

 The warrants, with the exception of the warrants expiring on December 31, 2016, were issued together with common shares either under prospectus offerings or private placements with the net proceeds allocated to common shares and warrants based on their relative fair values using the Black-Scholes model.
-The warrants expiring on December 31, 2016 were issued with the debt financing agreement in September 2007.
+The warrants expiring on December 31, 2016 were issued with a debt financing agreement in September 2007.